Get a no obligation quote & instant decision

 Choosing a reliable bridging loan broker

-As there are unregulated products on offer, we advise that you use a specialist broker, such as Chartwell Funding who can scour the market for you and advise you on all your bridging loan options.
+As there are unregulated products on offer, we advise that you use a specialist broker, such as Chartwell Funding, who can scour the market for you and advise you on all your bridging loan options.

 Here are some of the factors you should consider when choosing a reliable bridging loan broker:

 • How much do they charge?
 Bridging loan brokers usually charge from £500 to thousands of pounds.
-But Chartwell Funding have agreed to waive their fee (usually £500) as an exclusive deal for HomeOwners Alliance users.
+But Chartwell Funding has agreed to waive their fee (usually £500) as an exclusive deal for HomeOwners Alliance users.
 So their advice won’t cost you a penny.

 • How many lenders do they work with?
 To get the best deal, you’ll need the broker to have access to as many lenders as possible.
 For example, Chartwell work with all major lenders, have access to products not on the high street and access to exclusive deals too.